gitti1/lc-shell/_episodes/05-counting-mining.md

 Go to <http://www.gutenberg.org/cache/epub/514/pg514.txt> and save the file to your Desktop.
 Note, you may receive a welcome prompt from Project Gutenberg.
 If you do, acknowledge it, and then save the plain text UTF-8 file for _Little Women_.

+If you are working from Germany, downloading files from the Gutenberg Project will unfortunately be blocked (due to a pending court case).
+In this case, you may use the file which is available in the `shell-lesson` directory.

 We will now rename the file.

 ~~~